 There is the potential for loss of your original investment.
-The degree of investment risk will depend on the fund’s risk profile.
-We would typically expect investments that are perceived as lower risk to offer less potential for loss but with potentially lower returns, whereas we would expect higher risk investments to generate higher returns albeit with the extra risk of potential loss.
-However, there are no guarantees as to how a type of asset, sector or region will perform in the future.
+The amount of investment risk will depend on the fund’s risk profile.
+We would typically expect investments that are perceived as lower risk to offer less potential for loss but with potentially lower returns, whereas we would expect higher risk investments to generate higher returns albeit with the extra risk of potential loss over the long-term.
+However, there are no guarantees as to how an investment will perform in the future.

-Inflation could erode the value of returns from your investment.
+Inflation could erode the relative value of your investment.

-There is a risk that the entire market of an asset will fall, affecting the value of assets and the return on your investment.
+There is a risk that financial markets will fall, affecting the value of your investment.

 There is no guarantee that the investment objective of the fund will be achieved.

-Past performance is not a guide to future returns.
+Past performance of a fund is not a guide to future returns.
 The price of shares and any income from them can go down as well as up and there is the possibility of a loss to your original investment.

 The levels of taxation and of relief from taxation will depend upon individual circumstances.

-The fund may invest directly into, or be exposed to via its underlying investments, a variety of assets, sectors or regions, all of which carry specific risks which could impact returns.
-The main risks are summarised on this document, with further detail available in the fund’s prospectus.
+The fund may invest directly into, or be exposed to via its underlying investments, a variety of assets which carry specific risks which could impact the returns from your fund.
+The main risks are summarised here, with further detail available in the fund’s prospectus.

-Equities: As an asset class, equities can experience higher levels of fluctuation than bonds or money market securities.
+Equities: As an asset class, equities can experience high levels of fluctuation in prices.

-Fixed interest securities: This type of asset, which includes bonds and gilts, is particularly affected by movements in interest rates.
+Fixed interest securities: This type of asset, which includes government and corporate bonds, is particularly affected by movements in interest rates.
 If interest rates rise, their price may fall, and vice versa.

 Legal/tax: Arising from a change in legal/tax regulations or the application of them.

-Liquidity: During difficult market conditions, some securities or larger holdings may become more difficult to sell quickly at a desired price.
+Liquidity: During difficult market conditions, securities may become more difficult to sell and buy at a desired price.

-Operational: Occasionally processes fail.
+Operational: Processes, systems and controls can fail.
 This is more likely to happen with more complex products or investments in overseas markets, such as emerging market countries, which may not have the same level of safekeeping, infrastructure or controls as more developed markets.

-Property Investment Company Shares: The volatility of these shares can be relatively high when compared to investing in physical property.
-Property as an asset class tends to experience cyclicality which can increase the volatility of returns.
+Property and Real Estate Investment Companies: Property as an asset class tends to experience cyclicality which can increase the volatility of returns.